takameyer/atlas-hivemq-atlas-expo-demo/README.md

-# HiveMQ/Atlas Location Tracker App
+# HiveMQ and Atlas Location Tracker Expo App

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).